From Dublin Pubs to Star Wars Paradise: The Ultimate Ireland Itinerary that includes Skellig Michael

 The two-hour train from Cork to Killarney ($35) transports you to Ireland’s premier national park and optimal Skellig Michael launch position.
 Accommodation selection becomes strategic rather than merely preferential – Killarney Plaza Hotel ($180/night) and The Europe Hotel ($350/night) understand their clientele’s early-morning departure needs, while budget travelers at Black Sheep Hostel ($35/night) bond over shared Skellig ambitions and weather obsessions.

-Killarney National Park provides essential diversions while monitoring boat operators’ weather updates.
+Killarney National Park provides essential diversions while monitoring boat operators’ weather updates, offering excellent things to do in Ireland while you wait for optimal conditions.
 Traditional jaunting cars (horse-drawn carriages) offer transportation with running commentary from drivers who’ve perfected the balance between historical facts and embellishments that sound sufficiently authentic to report back home.
 Muckross House represents Victorian Ireland’s attempt at rustic charm, which meant importing exotic wood and elaborate furniture to remote locations to create an impression of “roughing it” that would make modern glampers seem minimalist by comparison.

 The Ring of Kerry drive deserves a full day, though its narrow roads and popularity with tour buses create traffic jams where sheep outnumber vehicles.
 The Kerry Cliffs ($4 entrance) provide panoramic views of Skellig Michael from a safe, land-based distance – potentially your consolation prize if sea conditions prevent landings.
 Derrynane Beach offers swimming opportunities for those with polar bear DNA or wetsuits, while the 6th-century Staigue Stone Fort demonstrates that circular living arrangements predate modern tiny house movements by 1,500 years.